Non-Treating Medical Examinations

 - provide necessary care if the situation is emergent or urgent and no alternative is available.

-- The physician must retain the following records obtained or created for the NTME for a period of ten (10) years or longer if required by statute:
+- The regulated member must retain the following records obtained or created for the NTME for a period of ten (10) years or longer if required by statute:

 - the final report and any interim reports issued to the third party,